-Confirmation of the Plan and occurrence of the Effective Date are subject to certain conditions precedent that may never occur or be waived.
-The Proponents, however, are working diligently with all parties in interest to ensure that all conditions precedent are satisfied.
+Confirmation of the Plan and occurrence of the Effective Date are subject to certain conditions precedent set forth in Sections 8.01 and 8.02 of the Plan that may never occur or be waived.
+The Proponent, however, is working diligently with all parties in interest to ensure that all conditions precedent are satisfied.